I have taught over 5000 students in 16 different schools so far since 2017.

 Interested in having me come out and teach at your school?

 I am a community revitalization artist specializing in emotional-shift-by-visual public art as a muralist and educator.
-I have created over 60 murals and have taught murals to over 4000 students in 12 school districts in 3 states, mostly in central PA.
-I have 5 murals in museums and another 2 scheduled in 2020.
+I have created over 70 murals and have taught murals to over 5000 students in 16 schools in 3 states, mostly in central PA.
+I have 6 murals in museums and another 2 scheduled in 2022.

-I, along with several other muralists, received the statewide award for Community Revitalization of a Public Space, The Townie Award in June 2018 for my works on Cherry Street Mural Corridor.
+I, along with several other muralists, received the statewide award for Community Revitalization of a Public Space, The Townie Award in June 2018 for my works on Cherry Street Mural Corridor in West Reading.

 I have mentored under some of the best community revitalization experts/artists in the state of PA in Lebanon, Lancaster, Harrisburg, Boyertown, Muncy, Newport, Ephrata and Reading and have learned that mural production is a catalyst for change and is a powerful chance to shift an entire community.
 I want to take these practices and share them and develop a network of artistic expansion everywhere I travel as well as all over my home state.